Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-Lastly, it is interesting to further explore the dynamics in the third chaotic zone.
-In particular, when analyzing the bifurcation diagram in figure \ref{fig:diag_bifur_spectre_RF}(b), two zones can be distinguished in this chaotic region with a separation at $\mu \approx 10.2$.
-This separation can be clearly observed in the RF-spectrum.
-Indeed, for $\mu \gtrsim 10.2$, the RF-spectrum exhibits high amplitudes for low frequencies indicating a slow variation in the temporal traces.
-In order to understand the dynamics for this current range, the temporal traces for the LP$_{01,x}$ and the LP$_{01,y}$ modes are plotted in Figs.~\ref{fig:polarization_transverse_modes_switching}(a) and (b).
-These figures show that polarization-mode hopping (PMH) occurs.
-A Butterworth low-pass filter of order 4 with a cutoff frequency of $f_{b,0}$ has been applied to better reveal the mode hopping dynamics.
-This phenomenon has already been observed in SM-VCSELs \cite{virte2013deterministic}.
-In the case of a BA-VCSEL, transverse-mode hopping (TMH) can occur at the same time as PMH as shown in Fig.~\ref{fig:polarization_transverse_modes_switching}(b) and in Fig.~\ref{fig:polarization_transverse_modes_switching}(c).
-TMH can evidently not exist in a SM-VCSEL and has not yet been observed owing to the difficulty to spectrally isolate the time traces of different transverse modes in a BA-VCSEL experiment.
-Furthermore, to determine whether this dynamics are driven by noise or chaos, the evolution of the dwell time as function of the injection current has been analyzed.
-The dwell time decreases with the current.
-Such a dependency for the dwell time cannot be explained by a noise-induced Kramers hopping problem \cite{willemsen1999polarization}, but is the consequence of deterministic chaotic dynamics \cite{olejniczak2011polarization}.\\
+Lastly, it is interesting to explore the dynamics in the third chaotic zone.
+When analyzing the bifurcation diagram in figure \ref{fig:diag_bifur_spectre_RF}(b), two zones can be distinguished in this chaotic region with a separation at $\mu \approx 10.2$.
+This separation can be clearly observed in the RF-spectrum, which exhibits high amplitudes for low frequencies for $\mu \gtrsim 10.2$, indicating a slow dynamical process.
+In order to understand the dynamics for this current range, the temporal traces of the LP$_{01,x}$ and LP$_{01,y}$ modes are plotted in Figs.~\ref{fig:polarization_transverse_modes_switching}(a) and (b).
+A Butterworth low-pass filter of order 4 with a cutoff frequency of $f_{p,0}$ was applied to better reveal the slow dynamics.
+The strong anticorrelation of the time traces indicates polarization-mode hopping (PMH), a phenomenon known for SM-VCSELs \cite{virte2013deterministic}.
+The temporal trace of the LP$_{11,y}$ mode in Fig.~\ref{fig:polarization_transverse_modes_switching}(c) is also highly anticorrelated with LP$_{01,y}$, an effect we call transverse-mode hopping (TMH).
+TMH can evidently not exist in a SM-VCSEL and has not yet been observed owing to the difficulty to spectrally isolate the time traces of different modes experimentally.
+The time trace of LP$_{11,x}$ (not shown) is also anticorrelated to LP$_{11,y}$ (PMH) and to LP$_{01,x}$ (THM), so polarization- and transverse-mode hopping are linked.
+Furthermore, to determine whether this dynamics is driven by noise or chaos, the evolution of the dwell time as a function of the injection current was analyzed.
+The dwell time decreases on average with the current, which cannot be explained by a noise-induced Kramers hopping problem \cite{willemsen1999polarization}, but is the consequence of deterministic chaotic dynamics \cite{olejniczak2011polarization}.